kestisgabriel/budge/README.md

 -   _in root directory_: `bun dev` - run server
 -   _in /client directory_: `bun dev` - run client

+_IMPORTANT_
-Authentication and data persistance beyond client-side storage is dependant on environment variables retrieved from Kinde and Drizzle - and will not work when running the app locally.
+Authentication and data persistance beyond client-side storage is currently dependant on API Keys from Kinde, Drizzle and Neon stored in environment variables.
+That functionality will not work when running the app locally, unless you store your own keys in a .env at root.

 ## Updating the database